Salakksson/sulos/README.md

 # pushos
-This is a basic operating system im programming just for fun, im hoping to make this fully functioning with a command line and possibly a gui
+This is a basic operating system im making for fun.
+Im planning to implement a functional terminal which can interract with the drive and run executables.
+I will also create a basic graphics library and hopefully a driver for 10 series NVIDIA GPUS which will hopefully be compatible with other GPUS.
+Im want to make this bootable on real hardware using UEFI boot in the future.

-The makefiles and basic hardware interractions are copied but it is still unique
+The makefiles and parts of the bootloader are copied but the rest of the OS is unique.